lffg/fdb/docs/spec.md

 `1`, which is followed by the actual sequence header bytes.
 In all other pages in the sequence, the first byte is `0`, indicating that the page is not the first.

+## Record Format

+Record Format

+A record is a unit that stores a single database tuple (i.e., a row in SQL terms).
+Each record is serialized as a "packed struct" with the following
+fields:

+- `record_size`, a two-byte (`u16`) number that keeps the total record size, including this very number;
+- `is_deleted`, a single-byte boolean that indicates whether the record is logically deleted.
+The database may later execute the garbage collection process to remove deleted records physically;
+- `bytes_size`, a two-byte (`u16`) number that specifies the size of the `bytes` section, which comes next.
+Notice that the size of the `padding` section may be derived from `record-size - 5 - bytes_size`.
+- `bytes`, a variable-sized sequence of bytes that stores the actual record data.
+The format of this section is unspecified by the record format and may be interpreted arbitrarily given a specific database object schema (i.e., a table, an index, etc).
+- `padding`, a variable-sized sequence of `0` bytes at the record's end.
+Those bytes are set when the record size shrinks in an update process.
+The garbage collection process may also reclaim this space.

 ## Algorithms